haramori/rhme3/Challenges/It's_a_Kind_of_Magic_solution_1.md

 *Note: Remember not to reset the RHme3 board until after you get a known ciphertext.
 Doing so will reset the mask and you'll have to redo the entire attack from the start.*

-The following Python3 script brute forces the first two bytes of the mask and recovers the key.
+The key can be recovered by XORing the mask with the masked key.
+However, the first two bytes of the mask need to be brute forced.
+The following Python3 script accomplishes this by encrypting a message repeatedly, with masking, until it matches the same message encrypted by the RHme3 board.
 To do this, an implementation of AES is needed in which you can encrypt a single block of 16 bytes without padding.
 I have my own implementation of AES that for export control reasons I cannot share.
 I used my own because the state of AES implementations in Python3 is not happy.
 Your mileage may vary.

 Note: It is strongly recommended that you **do not implement** your own crypto for production code.
 However, I recommend that you **do implement** your own crypto for instructional and analytic purposes.
 You will learn a lot from doing so and have the benefit of CTF-ready crypto that is completely under your control.